" "

 The speed tiers have a few names, which might make it confusing to find out which speed you’re actually on.
 In the past year, NBN Co has changed the way it refers to speed tiers, and while some telcos have adopted the new naming conventions, the older speed tier names are still used by many providers.
 Here is a list of the different speed tiers and the different names they go by:

 Some providers might offer different speeds than the ones listed above, which is usually when the provider introduces a speed cap to one of the above speeds.
-It’s worth noting that the Home Fast speed tier is available with either 20Mbps or 40Mbps upload speeds, in conjunction with the 100Mbps download speed.
-Many providers choose to offer only the NBN 100/20 plan, which is a cheaper price than the NBN 100/40 speed.
-However, if you want the faster upload speeds, you might need to shop around.
+It’s worth noting that some speed tiers have different upload speeds and access to the faster upload speeds may be limited by your connection type.

 What is a good NBN speed?

 A good internet speed is an internet speed that is suited to your household.
 It depends on what sort of activities you and the rest of your household use the internet for, along with how large your household is.
-For example, a small one or two person household which uses the internet primarily for web browsing and emails, will most likely find NBN 12 or 25 speeds to be adequate.
-However, a larger household or four or more people, which uses the internet for online gaming, video streaming and general usage, will need either NBN 50 or NBN 100 speeds (or even faster).
+For example, a small one or two person household which uses the internet primarily for web browsing and emails, will most likely find NBN 12 or 25 speeds adequate.
+However, a larger household or four or more people, which uses the internet for online gaming, video streaming and general usage, will need either NBN 50 speeds or faster.

 The speed available to you (as well as the speeds you may experience), is also determined by your home’s NBN connection type.
 The faster speed tiers — NBN 100 and above — are typically only available to FTTP and some HFC connections.
 So, in addition to choosing the speed that is best for your home, you’ll also need to consider whether you’ll actually be able to sign up to a plan with that speed depending on your home’s NBN connection type.